kriszyp/lmdb-js/README.md

 Contributing
 ------------

+If you find problems with this module, open an issue on GitHub.
-Feel free to send me pull requests on GitHub.
+Also feel free to send me pull requests.
 Contributions are more than welcome! :)

 ### Building the module